QFX10016 System Overview

 QFX10016 Hardware Overview

-The Juniper Networks QFX10016 modular data center spine and core Ethernet switch provides cloud and data center operators with the highest levels of scale and throughput.
+The Juniper Networks QFX10016 modular switch builds a strong underlay foundation for flexible, high-performance, standards-based fabrics and routing that improve network reliability and agility.
 The largest of the QFX10000 line of switches, the QFX10016 can provide 96 Tbps of throughput and 32 Bpps of forwarding capacity in a 21 rack unit (21 U) chassis.
 The QFX10016 has 16 slots for line cards that allow for a smooth transition from 10-Gigabit Ethernet and 40-Gigabit Ethernet networks to 100-Gigabit Ethernet high-performance networks.
 Table 1 shows the supported port densities.

 Table 1: QFX10016 Port Densities